SideSlide - Tour

 Shortcuts

-The most common objects you will add to the workspace are shortcuts.
-Shortcuts can use any custom size, emphasis and colors, so that you can quickly find what you're looking for.
-Shortcuts can be grouped and identified by tags allowing you to focus on the task you are working on, and even start multiple related shortcuts at once just by starting a single one.
-Shortcuts can point to files, folders, web URLs or system commands.
+The most common objects added to the workspace are shortcuts.
+Shortcuts can have custom sizes, emphasis, and colors, making it easy to find what you're looking for.
+They can be grouped and identified by tags, allowing you to focus on your current task and even launch multiple related shortcuts by starting just one.
+Shortcuts can point to files, folders, web URLs, or system commands.

 Adding Shortcuts

-Manually add shortcuts using the New right-click menu (Right-Click the workspace → New...) or by dragging and dropping files from the Windows Explorer/your web browser to the workspace or to different containers (drag the file to the corner of the screen the workspace is located at and it will pop out).
-It's also possible to copy files from the Windows Explorer and paste them in the workspace or inside a container [Ctrl+V].
-Use [Ctrl+Shift+V] or the menu option 'Paste to Container' to paste shortcuts inside a new container.
-SideSlide is sharing the global clipboard with Windows so it's also possible to copy files from within SideSlide and paste them to a different location, such as the Desktop folder.
+Manually add shortcuts using the New right-click menu (Right-Click the workspace → New...) or by dragging and dropping files from Windows Explorer or your web browser to the workspace or different containers (drag the file to the screen corner where the workspace is located, and it will pop out).
+You can also copy files from Windows Explorer and paste them into the workspace or a container using [Ctrl+V].
+To paste shortcuts into a new container, use [Ctrl+Shift+V] or the 'Paste to Container' option in the menu.
+SideSlide shares the global clipboard with Windows, allowing you to copy files from within SideSlide and paste them to another location, like the Desktop folder.

-Tip: Add a new website shortcut by dragging the URL from your web browser's address field.
+Tip: Add a new website shortcut by dragging the URL from your web browser's address bar.

 Arranging shortcuts with the mouse